 Spain has been a favorite destination for Britons and travelers from all over the world for some time now thanks to its sunny weather, beautiful beaches, and many cities of art and culture.
-If you haven’t gone yourself, you probably know someone who’s visited the Iberian peninsula before.
+If you have not gone yourself, you probably know someone who has visited the Iberian peninsula before.

 Thanks to geographical proximity, favorable airfares and the possibility to visit the country without a Spanish visa, UK citizens traditionally make up a great (if not the biggest) portion of the sunny nation’s tourism revenue.
 In 2018, Spain placed second in the list of most visited countries in the world with 82.8 million tourists visiting its territory.
 As many as 18.5 million of those came from Britain.

 But things risk changing for the worse due to Brexit.
 There are several ways in which Brexit may affect Spanish tourism, especially in case of a complete severance from the EU.

 With the negotiations coming to an end and Brexit being implemented in 2021, we now have an idea of what new rules will apply.

 Factors affecting the Spanish holiday market: Currency exchange

 A strong currency is certainly an advantage budget-wise for holidaymakers.